PaulWAyers/IntroQChem/README.md

-# Introduction to Quantum Chemistry (CHEM 3PA3)
+# Introduction to Quantum Chemistry
-> An introduction to quantum chemistry and its applications in spectroscopy and structure and unusual phenomena at the nanoscale.
+> **CHEM 3PA3** *Quantum Mechanics and Spectroscopy.* An introduction to quantum chemistry and its applications in spectroscopy and structure and unusual phenomena at the nanoscale.

-This public repository contains course materials for CHEM 3PA3, Quantum Mechanics and Spectroscopy 1.
-This course is an introduction to quantum chemistry.
+This public repository contains course materials for CHEM 3PA3, an introduction to quantum chemistry.

 ## Topics

-1. Basics of Jupyter and Programming
+1. Basics of Jupyter, Python, and Programming
 1. From Newton to Schrödinger
 2. The Particle in a Box
 3. The Harmonic Oscillator